My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Additional Items:

-Oil-free eye makeup remover (shake before use)
+Oil-free eye makeup remover (shake before use) available in the cosmetic isle of supermarket or drug stores.

 Cocoa butter–based lotion (for skin and scar tissue)